vizlab-kobe/KVS.osmesa/README.md

 KVS.osmesa
 ===
-KVS.osmesa is a off-screen rendering framework with OSMesa for KVS.
+KVS.osmesa is an off-screen rendering framework with OSMesa for KVS.

 # Prerequisite
 The following software packages are needed to compile KVS.osmesa.